isomerpages/moh-hcsa/_for-healthcare-professionals/What Do We Need To Know/Access Restrictions.md

 <p>Individuals may limit access to NEHR to all or select healthcare providers.
-In such cases, only basic information (viz. allergies and vaccination records) will still be available to healthcare providers to support continuity of care.
-Doctors may also ‘break glass’ and override Access Restrictions during medical emergencies where they have judged that accessing NEHR is needed.</p>
+In such cases, only basic information (viz. allergies and vaccination records) will still be available to healthcare providers to support continuity of care.&nbsp;Doctors may also ‘break glass’ and override Access Restrictions during medical emergencies where they have judged that accessing NEHR is needed.</p>
 <h2>Understanding Patient Access Restrictions</h2>
 <p>Patients can restrict who accesses their NEHR information.
 When a patient
 imposes a full access restriction, most of their information will be hidden